-In contrast to the (temperature-dependent) sitespecific habituation, the regression analysis revealed a significant linear increase in pain rating during successive stimuli applied across different skin sites (site-nonspecific sensitization; Table 1).
-Site-nonspecific repetition did not interact with current stimulus temperature (ps > .1).
+Site-nonspecific adaptation effects.
+In contrast to the (temperature-dependent) site-specific habituation, the regression analysis revealed a significant linear increase in pain rating during successive stimuli applied across different skin sites (site-nonspecific sensitization; Table 1).
+Site-nonspecific repetition did not interact with current stimulus temperature (ps > 0.1).

-There were also several site-nonspecific repetition × site-specific repetition interactions (Table 1), reflecting that the site-nonspecific sensitization was restricted to the first 7 to 8 trials of the experiment (Fig 3B).
-We conducted follow-up repeated measures analyses of variance on temperature-adjusted pain ratings to examine the sitenonspecific repetition effect separately for each of the 3 levels of site-specific repetition (ie, separately for trials 1- 8, 9-16, and 17-24).
-These analyses revealed a highly significant increase in pain during the first 8-trial series (F[7, 693] = 5.76, P < .001), but no sequential effects during the second and third 8-trial series (Ps > .6).
+There were also several site-nonspecific repetition \times site-specific repetition interactions (Table 1), reflecting that the site-nonspecific sensitization was restricted to the first 7-8 trials of the experiment (Fig. 3B).
+We conducted follow-up repeated measures ANOVAs on temperature-adjusted pain ratings to examine the site-nonspecific repetition effect separately for each of the 3 levels of site-specific repetition (i.e., separately for trials 1-8, 9-16, and 17-24).
+These analyses revealed a highly significant increase in pain during the first 8-trial series (F(7,693) = 5.76, P < .001), but no sequential effects during the second and third 8-trial series (P > 0.6).
 Thus, successive stimuli applied to different skin sites only produced sensitization when the sites were stimulated for the first time.
-There are at least 2 possible explanations for this restriction of site-nonspecific sensitization to the first 8 stimulation trials: 1) repeated stimulation on a site may have abolished this effect, and 2) site-nonspecific sensitization way have reached asymptote after ~8 of the stimuli used in our experiment.
+There are at least two possible explanations for this restriction of site-nonspecific sensitization to the first 8 stimulation trials: (I) repeated stimulation on a site may have abolished this effect; and (II) site-nonspecific sensitization may have reached asymptote after ~8 of the stimuli used in our experiment.

 We also tested whether site-nonspecific sensitization depended on the intensity of the preceding stimulus.
 To this end, we extended the regression model with a regressor coding for the temperature of the immediately preceding stimulus, which was nearly always on a different skin site.
 In this model we excluded the first trial.
-This analysis revealed that higher-intensity stimuli produced greater sensitization on the following stimulation trial ( $\hat{\beta} = .26$ , t = 2.9, P = .005).
+This analysis revealed that higher-intensity stimuli produced greater sensitization on the following stimulation trial ($\hat{\beta} = 0.26$, t = 2.9, p = 0.005).
 Thus, whereas higher-intensity stimuli produce greater site-specific habituation (see previous section), they also produced greater site-nonspecific sensitization.

 The site-nonspecific sensitization during the first series of stimuli might be explained by peripheral sensitization of the skin adjacent to the previously stimulated site.
-If so, we would expect to observe greater sensitization when the current and previous stimulation sites are closer together, and when the preceding stimulus is more intense.
-We tested these predictions on the pain-rating data from the first 8 stimulation trials, using a multilevel regression model with regressors coding for the distance between the current and previous stimulation site, current stimulus temperature, previous stimulus temperature, and the distance $\times$ previous temperature interaction.
-Neither distance, nor the distance $\times$ previous temperature interaction, significantly predicted pain rating (Ps > .6), suggesting that the site-nonspecific sensitization could not be explained by a peripheral sensitization process.
-That the distance between successive stimulation sites did not affect pain ratings also suggests that the successive stimuli in our experiment did not result in a spatial-summation-like effect (ie, higher perceived pain for larger areas of noxious stimulation, which has been shown to be restricted to simultaneous inputs to nearby skin sites).
+If so, we would expect observe greater sensitization when the current and previous stimulation sites are closer together, and when the preceding stimulus is more intense.
+We tested these predictions on the pain-rating data from the first 8 stimulation trials, using a multi-level regression model with regressors coding for the distance between the current and previous stimulation site, current stimulus temperature, previous stimulus temperature, and the distance by previous temperature interaction.
+Neither distance, nor the distance by previous temperature interaction significantly predicted pain rating (ps > 0.6), suggesting that the site-nonspecific sensitization could not be explained by a peripheral sensitization process.
+That the distance between successive stimulation sites did not affect pain ratings also suggests that the successive stimuli in our experiment did not result in a spatial-summation like effect (i.e., higher perceived pain for larger areas of noxious stimulation ^{e.g.,43}, which has been shown to be restricted to simultaneous inputs to nearby skin sites 12).